imagej/imagej.github.io/_pages/cookbook/color-image-processing.md

 Judicious use of LUTs can be very useful in highlighting the desired features of an image.
 The human eye can perceive relatively few shades in one image.
 Pseudo-coloring images can make data more visible

-Traditional “Green” LUT
+Traditional "Green" LUT

 ![](/media/ traditional green lut.jpg "_traditional_green_lut.jpg")

-Enhanced “Green Hot” LUT
+Enhanced "Green Hot" LUT

 ![](/media/ enhanced green hot lut.jpg "_enhanced_green_hot_lut.jpg")